 Herbal Supplements

 Inflammatory bowel disease (IBD) is a condition of chronic inflammation of the digestive tract.
 The two main forms of IBD are Crohn’s disease (CD) and ulcerative colitis (UC).
-Common symptoms of IBD include diarrhea, abdominal pain, nausea and fatigue.
-Medications to help manage IBD and its symptoms, such as aminosalicylates, immunomodulators, corticosteroids, antibiotics, and biologic therapies are the most important part of therapy and are the only treatments that have been scientifically proven to be effective in treating the disease.
+Medications to help manage IBD and its symptoms are the most important part of therapy.
+They are also the only treatments that have been scientifically proven to be effective in treating the disease.

-However, some people may choose to take some kinds of additional alternative supplements, such as herbal supplements.
-It is very important to understand that these supplements should never be used instead of medications prescribed to treat IBD: they are not a replacement for medications and they do not treat the disease itself.
+However, some people may choose to use alternative supplements, such as herbal supplements.
+These supplements should never be used instead of medications prescribed to treat IBD, and they do not treat the disease itself.
 Research has not yet determined how these supplements work, or if they work at all.
-However, some people find that such supplements may have some positive effect on the symptoms that IBD causes.
+However, some people find that such supplements may have some positive effect on IBD symptoms that IBD causes.

 It is important to talk to your doctor about all supplements, as some may interfere with prescribed medications.